The Road Back to Christ: Reflections on Lent, Holy Week, and the Resurrection

 Our Metropolis is most Grateful to Fr.
 Stavros Akrotirianakis for kindly granting us permission to publish excerpts from his new book “The Road Back to Christ: Reflections on Lent, Holy Week and the Resurrection.”
 Those interested in purchasing the text can do so by clicking HERE.

-(From the Gospel of the Vesperal Liturgy on Holy Thursday Morning)
+(From the Eighth Gospel of Holy Thursday Evening)

 Jesus was crucified between two thieves.
 This was to fulfill the Prophecy of Isaiah, and He was numbered with the transgressors; yet He bore the sin of man, and made intercession for the transgressors.”
 (Isaiah 53:12) One of the criminals looked at the Lord and thought of his own selfish needs.
 He asked Christ to save him, if He were really the Christ.

 The other thief didn’t ask for reprieve.
 He owned up for his sin to Jesus, saying that he was justly under a sentence of condemnation.
 In his dying moments, he believed in the power of Jesus to save not his life, but to save his soul.
 And he said to Jesus “Remember me when You come into Your kingdom.”
 (Luke 23:42) Jesus answered the thief, “Truly I say to you, today you will be with me in Paradise.”